Legendary Jonas Nordwall & 20th Wurlitzer Anniversary

 Its seventeen ranks of pipes translate to 60 notes per voice or rank, more than 1200 pipes and 6,000 moving parts to make the Wurlitzer sound.
 Only the relay and computer are not authentic or vintage parts on the organ.
 The installation included one of Wurlitzer’s most unique features, the decorative ‘Toy Shelf’ of miniature instruments, which are displayed in a rear balcony in Lincoln Hall and are all powered by the organ.
 The marimba was added and all the associated drums, cymbals, bells and automatic piano produce a balanced blend of unmistakable Mighty Wurlitzer sounds.

-ARCA audiences have enjoyed nineteen years of glorious music making on the McKissick Mighty Wurlitzer by some of the worlds greatest theatre organists – including David Wickerham, Brent Valliant, Martin Ellis, Walt Strony, Scott Foppiano, Donna Parker, Jelani Eddington and Ken Double.
+ARCA audiences have enjoyed twenty years of glorious music making on the McKissick Mighty Wurlitzer by some of the worlds greatest theatre organists – including David Wickerham, Brent Valliant, Martin Ellis, Walt Strony, Scott Foppiano, Donna Parker, Jelani Eddington and Ken Double.
 Jason Wiles is ARCA’s organ technician, maintaining and tuning the organ for each concert and conducting the major restoration project in 2024 and 2025, with its debut on Sunday, June 1, 2025.

 ARRIVE EARLY & EXPLORE FOXBURG!